 This Keto Gravy is perfect for drizzling over roasted vegetables or mashed cauliflower!
 It's ready in just 5 minutes and is low-carb, vegan optional, and gluten-free.

-For our recipe we use Pacific Foods Organic Vegetable Broth.
+For our recipe, we use vegetable broth.
 Sometimes you want gravy without having a load of pan drippings around and this is the tastiest way to get that.
-If you’re plant-based, this recipe is perfect for you!
+Also, If you're plant-based, this recipe is perfect for you!

 Pro Tip: our Keto Rolls are delicious on the side of a meal with this low-carb gravy!